Kilimanjaro: The Trekking Guide to Africa’s Highest Mountain

 …everything, indeed, to help you get from the safety of your favourite armchair at home all the way to the very summit of Africa’s highest mountain.
 And no other guidebook can provide anything like that kind of comprehensive coverage.

-But don’t just take our word for it – check out our reviews in the press and on amazon.com or amazon.co.uk (all of which, we promise you, are genuine!).
-We work hard to make this book the best there is, and we’re proud that other people seem to appreciate what we’ve done!
+But don’t just take our word for it.
+Check out our reviews in the press and on amazon.com or amazon.co.uk (all of which we promise you are genuine).
+We work hard to make this book the best Kilimanjaro Guide Book there is… and we’re proud that other people seem to appreciate what we’ve done!